 How To Add Blocks To Your Page

-The power of Notion is in the ability for you to piece together your own blocks.
+The power of Notion is in the ability to piece together your own blocks.
 There are two ways to create a new block in Notion.

-- Alternatively, you can click on the “+” to the left of a block.
+- Alternatively, you can click “+” to the left of a block.

-There are several blocks that you can also pull up by typing in the shortcut code.
+You can also pull up several blocks by typing in the shortcut code.
 To find the full list, check out Notion’s keyboard shortcuts.

 How To Modify And Move Existing Blocks